 A generic, unbranded ‘Fuzz Box’ featuring a ‘MK1.5’ circuit was also briefly offered in 1966, and the anecdotal evidence surrounding one particular surviving example reveals it to have been originally sold by a music shop in Ireland.

-One particularly notable user of the ‘MK1.5’ Tone Bender was Mick Ronson.
+Another particularly notable user of the ‘MK1.5’ Tone Bender was Mick Ronson.
 Before going onto global fame in the early 1970s, alongside David Bowie, Ronson played guitar with the Mariners and with the Crestas in the Hull area.
-Mick briefly lived in London, during the mid-1960s, playing guitar for the Voice, but returned to Hull in 1966 to join a newly-reformed Rats.
+Mick briefly lived in London, during the mid 1960s, playing guitar for the Voice, but returned to Hull in 1966 to join a newly-reformed Rats.

-It is not known how or from where Mick originally obtained the ‘MK1.5’, but Mick’s pedal still survives, and the electronics in this ‘MK1.5’ date to early 1966.
+It is not known how or from where Mick originally obtained the ‘MK1.5’, but Mick’s pedal still survives (and is pictured below).
+The electronics in this ‘MK1.5’ date to early 1966.

 (Many thanks to R. Wilkinson for the photo and history behind this pedal.)